Does your pup struggle to get on the bed or in the car? Are you looking for the best dog ramp that will help your pet? We’ve got you covered.

 Injured dog: Injured footpads and nails, torn ligaments, amputation, or blown disks in their back can lead to your pup needing a ramp.
 Suppose you see your dog struggling to climb on the furniture, panting after jumping up, crying, or standing by the side without trying to get up.
 In that case, it’s time to consider ramps and stairs.
 These symptoms could also help you find out there’s a problem, to begin with, so keep an eye out.

-Short legs: We wish our little minis could do everything big doggos can.
+Short legs: We wish our small pups could do everything big doggos can.
 Alas, their little legs don’t let them get up and down as easily as their bigger counterparts.
 Constant jumping may look adorable, but it might cause long-term damage like back or joint issues.
 We recommend you start training on ramps for dogs to get into cars from a young age.

 Mobility issues: It could come with old age, recent surgery, or disability.
 Mobility issues can be tough, but products like a ramp and an orthopedic dog bed can genuinely help your pup.